mvz/gir_ffi/README.md

 ## Requirements

-GirFFI should work on MRI 1.8, 1.9, 2.0, and 2.1, JRuby in both 1.8 and 1.9
-modes, and on Rubinius.
+GirFFI should work on MRI 1.9, 2.0, and 2.1, JRuby in 1.9 mode, and on Rubinius.

 You will also need gobject-introspection installed with some introspection data.